mistweaverco/kulala-fmt/README.md

 ## Formatting options

+You can tweak the formatter by using some flags.

+### separate-logical-blocks

-Logical blocks can be separated by a newline using `--separatelogicalblocks`.
+Logical blocks can be separated by a newline using `--separate-logical-blocks`.
 For example:

 ```http
 @variables1=value1